3JTechno/Project-1/README.md

 ![screenshot - Moving Shape](https://user-images.githubusercontent.com/39668354/51074683-c1d00480-1679-11e9-86c4-ffaf1dd7d1ed.png)

-3. If a line is completed, it will blink for a short time before being removed from the grid moving down all the other lines above it.
+3. If a line is completed, it will blink for a short period of time before being removed from the grid moving down all the other lines above it.
 The player's score will also be incremented by the number of lines cleared.

 ![screenshot - Clear a Line](https://user-images.githubusercontent.com/39668354/51074691-d57b6b00-1679-11e9-963b-f872b89a736d.png)